-New CoC Performance Profiles and Other Data Resources Available by HUD
+New CoC Performance Profile Reports and Other Data Resources Available by HUD

 Consistent with HUD's Office of Special Needs Assistance Programs (SNAPS) Data Strategy & Usability, HUD continues to look for ways to empower you to use data to tell the story of your Continuum of Care's (CoC’s) efforts to end homelessness.
 HUD recently published a new report – CoC Performance Profile – that brings together data CoCs report to HUD from a variety of sources into a single profile.

 These CoC Performance Profile Reports provide a snapshot of a CoC’s performance in addressing homelessness using performance indicators such as the length of time persons have been homeless, returns to homelessness over time, and exits to permanent housing.

 The CoC Performance Profile Reports:

 - Compile data from the Point-in-Time (PIT) count, Housing Inventory Count (HIC), system performance measures, and CoC Program Competition